 As the individual compiling the output, you must download and install the Java Version 7 (Update 45) or later on your Windows operating system.
-For more information see the Flare online Help.
+For more information see the Help system.

 Recommended Reading

 If you are new to the Eclipse platform, be sure to visit the links below to learn more about it: